 Decisions may be taken in an Email discussion, both technical and non-technical decisions.
 E-meeting participants are expected to pay close attention to email discussions and expected to comment promptly if they disagree.
 Silence is interpreted as agreement.
-The shortest normal duration of an email discussion is 24h, but more normally 36h, 48h etc. Grace time (the time after which all are expected to have seen an input) is 18h (except during grace time weekend suspension).
+The shortest normal duration of an email discussion is 24h, but more normally 36h, 48h etc. Grace time (the time after which all are expected to have seen an input) is 24h.

 Proposals are announced in an email discussion, in a referenced draft document or in email body text (Proposals, proposed decisions, proposed agreements etc are all considered the same).
 Proposals are then discussed and modified, cancelled etc as regulated by email discussion rapporteur and/or session chair.